 Six natural waterways and their tributary networks are also important natural resource features of this watershed.
 These streams provide a variety of permanent and seasonal habitats for a variety of fish species.
 The Clearwater River is a trout stream from Clearwater Lake to the west Clearwater county line.
 The stream is somewhat degraded upstream from this area.
 From lake to confluence with Ruffy Brook the stream is in good shape.
 Pasture and woodlands form its corridor.
 Some wild rice production is present near its confluence with Ruffy Brook and there is an ongoing USACE project in the reach from Ruffy Brook to about five miles east of Plummer.

 The Poplar River, Hill River, Lost River and Upper and Lower Badger Creek are smaller systems than the Clearwater and primarily provide spawning and rearing habitat for fish.
 In most areas they have intact corridors that include some pasture areas.
 Portions of some streams have been dredged in the past but have become naturalized (e.g., Lost River between Oklee and Gully).
 This subwatershed is also comprised of five smaller subwatersheds which outlet into the

 Clearwater River.
-These f subwatersheds include the Beau Gerlot Creek, Badger Creek, Hill River, Lost River and Poplar River subwatersheds.
+These four subwatersheds include the, Badger Creek, Hill River, Lost River and Poplar River subwatersheds.
 The Clearwater River subwatershed is bordered along its north side by the Upper Red Lake River subwatershed.
 All of the drainage from within the smaller subwatersheds ends up in the Clearwater River.
 All of the water comes together in the Clearwater River and outlets at the confluence with the Red Lake River in Red Lake Falls.

 The watershed outlets into the Red Lake River at Sportsman’s Park in Red Lake Falls, MN.
 The Lost, Hill and Poplar rivers are minor tributaries to the Clearwater River.
 The watershed is located mainly within the Glacial Lake Agassiz/Aspen Parklands and Glacial Moraine ecoregions, but is bordered by the Northern Minnesota Drift and Lake Plains ecoregion.
 Soil textures range from loamy-skeletal in the southeastern portion of the watershed to sandy in the west portion of the watershed.
 The area consists largely of agricultural and forest land, but is also made up of wetland, urban and grassland.